 Click Run in Postman to fork the collection into your own Postman workspace.

-Open the collection’s Variables tab and fill in space, project_id, and auth_token from the API pane of your SignalWire Dashboard.
+Open the collection’s Variables tab and fill in the three values from the API pane of your SignalWire Dashboard:

 Be sure to subscribe to the SignalWire Community for information on new features and changes to the API and language libraries.